CoderNessim/Friends360/README.md

 - The ability to create friend groups
 - Instant messaging across multiple groups powered by Stream API
 - Account management (profile picture, profile deletion, updating username, etc)
-- A map to track where friends are and the ability to update your location at any given time.
-This was creating using Google Maps API.
+- A map to track friend location through real-time location updates via WebSocket.
+This was created using Google Maps API.
 Clicking on a user icon on the map shows the current address using reverse geocoding from Google Maps API.
 - A feature to invite people to different groups, leave groups, and delete groups
 - A feature that allows groups to find nearby events using Google Places API and then add it to a list of plans.
 Users can accept or decline specific plans.